Skip to content

 Difficulty: Medium | Workload: Heavy | Industry relevance: High

 Web protocols, HTTP, REST APIs, front-end and back-end web development.
-The content is highly practical and directly applicable to most industry roles.
+The material is highly practical and directly applicable to most industry roles, though some students report that specific tooling examples can feel slightly outdated in certain offerings.

 Difficulty: Brutal | Workload: Overwhelming | Industry relevance: Medium-High

 "The workload never lets up.
-You constantly need to be working on stuff.
+You constantly need to be working.
 As soon as an assignment is done, it's in your best interest to start the next one immediately."
-And: "Without a doubt the most work I've had to do for a CMPUT course.
-Also the course I learned the most in — in retrospect, I would still take it again."
+"Without a doubt the most work I've had to do for a CMPUT course.
+Also the course I learned the most in; in retrospect, I would still take it again."

-Student tips: - Know Java before you start (that's what the implementation uses). - Look up ANTLR (parser generator) and LLVM before the course begins. - Do not take 415 with other heavy courses.
-Three moderate courses + 415 is better than 415 + one other heavy course. - Despite the pain, this course is worth it if you're interested in compilers, developer tooling, or understanding how languages work.
+Student tips: - Proficiency in C++ is assumed - intimate familiarity is essential. - Look up ANTLR (parser generator) and LLVM/MLIR before the course begins. - Do not take 415 with other heavy or project-based courses.
+Despite lectures ending a whole month before the end of the semester, working on the project itself is practically a full-time commitment. - Despite the challenges, this course is worth it if you're interested in compilers, developer tooling, or understanding how language frontends work.

 Difficulty: Hard-Brutal (professor-dependent) | Workload: Heavy | Industry relevance: Critical